 - 1 tablespoon baking powder

 - ½ teaspoon salt

 - 1 cup powdered sugar

-Store in an airtight container for 2-3 days.
-The scones will be freshest if eaten in 1-2 days.
+- Store in an airtight container for 2-3 days.
+The scones are best eaten in 1-2 days.